 8. Will a hybrid event demand more internal planning resources?

 Making your event available in person and virtually may demand additional planning resources.
-Our advice is to be critical about your partners and select one who will not only listen to your goals but understands all aspects of planning live and virtual events to help you make the right choices for your event.
+Our advice is to be critical about your partners and select one who will listen to your goals but understand all aspects of planning live and virtual events to help you make the right choices for your event.

 9. What room set-up do I require to account for social distancing?